NixOS in The Wild

 hash.

-The reason is simple — if you happen to use a hash that is already known, there is a chance that nix
+The reason is simple — if you happen to use an already known hash, then nix

 stdenv.mkDerivation rec {